-At the Falls Church Law Offices of John L. Laster we are always prepared to answer your questions regarding estate planning.
+At the Law Offices of John L. Laster in Falls Church, we are always prepared to answer your questions regarding estate planning.
 Below are some commonly asked questions and their answers.
 We hope you find these helpful.

 Estate planning is the process of planning for the management and distribution of your assets in the event of your death or incapacity.
 This process often involves consulting with an attorney to design an estate plan that conforms to your wishes, and then formalizing your estate plan in a series of documents based on your choices and values.